 And to further complicate the situation – the rise of complex vehicle technology (think: automatic braking system, hands-free voice control) and an increased number of used cars on the road (the average age of vehicles on the road is 11.6 years) have made repairs more expensive and frequent.

 A vehicle service contract can help protect you from the financial burden and all-around hassle of surprise vehicle repairs.

 You can think of a VSC as an extended warranty on your vehicle— nearly 60 percent of drivers who have purchased one say that peace of mind is the most significant benefit of having the coverage.
 Similar to other protection products, “Service contracts provide customers with the security of knowing they don’t have to worry about car repair bills derailing their budgets or putting them in debt,” Manzo explains.

-Ally Premier Protection Major Guard covers more than 7,400 vehicle components, plus rental reimbursement, roadside assistance and reimbursement if a breakdown interrupts your trip.
+Flex Coverage by Ally covers more than 7,400 vehicle components, plus rental reimbursement, roadside assistance and reimbursement if a breakdown interrupts your trip.
 (Some exclusions apply.)

 Give us a call to learn more about your coverage options or get a quote for Flex Coverage by Ally.